ChaudharyNishant/Tilted-AR-Restaurant-Web/docs/README.md

 <li>However, these features may be available in the near future, if I get proper support.</li>
 <li>There may be some jokes in Tilted AR Restaurant.
 Please don't overreact or create problems for me.</li>
 <li>Please read the <a href="https://chaudharynishant.github.io/TiltedARRestaurantPrivacyPolicy" target="_blank">Privacy Policy</a> for further details about the content provided and collected through Tilted AR Restaurant.</li>
-<li>The AR Showcase feature in Tilted AR Restaurant requires a
+<li>The AR Showcase feature in Tilted AR Restaurant requires
 <a href="https://github.com/ChaudharyNishant/TiltedARRestaurant-Issues/raw/master/Menu.jpg" target="_blank">this Menu</a>.</li>
 </ol>